OnionBrowser/OnionBrowser/README.md

 - Search from URL bar with Google or DDG

-Security and privacy-focused features implemented:
+#####Security and privacy-focused features implemented:

-- Shows green organization name for EV SSL certs
+- Defaults to only accepting cookies for the duration of the session with an editable whitelist of hosts from which non-session cookies will be saved

 - Integrated full [HTTPS Everywhere](https://www.eff.org/HTTPS-EVERYWHERE)
   ruleset (currently over 11,000 rules) to do on-the-fly URL rewriting to force requests over SSL where supported, including setting the secure bit on received cookies and auto-detection of redirection loops

+- Integrated URL blocker with a small included ruleset of behavior-tracking advertising, analytics, and social networking widgets (this list is intended for enhancing privacy and not to be an AdBlock-style comprehensive ad-blocking list)

+- Blocks mixed-content requests (http elements on an https page), shows broken padlock

+- Shows organization name in URL bar for sites with EV SSL certs

 - Optional sending of Do-Not-Track header on all requests

-- Integrated URL blocker with a small included ruleset of behavior-tracking advertising, analytics, and social networking widgets (this list is intended for enhancing privacy and not to be an AdBlock-style comprehensive ad-blocking list)

-- Default to only accepting cookies for the duration of the session with an editable whitelist of hosts from which permanent cookies will be saved

-Features planned but not yet implemented:
+#####Features planned but not yet implemented:

 - Auto-destroy session cookies *n* seconds after closing last tab using those cookies